MENU: At bottom of page on desktop version; at top on mobile.

 Yes, although generally only the very best women bowlers stand a chance of winning given the physical advantages of men, not to mention the sheer number of men competing.
 Missy Parkin was the first PBA member and now holds three PBA Regional Titles, Liz Johnson was the first to win a PBA Regional Tournament and is the first to advance to two different televised PBA Tour finals, and Kelly Kulick is the only woman to have won the PBA Tournament of Champions.

-There now is!
-The Professional Women's Bowling Association (PWBA) tour re-launched in 2015 with a three-year funding commitment from the USBC and Bowling Proprietors’ Association of America (BPAA).
-The 2015 schedule featured seven regular-season events, four nationally televised major events, and stops from coast to coast.
-In 2016, three more tour stops were added.
+Yes.
+The Professional Women's Bowling Association (PWBA) tour re-launched in 2015 as a joint effort of the USBC and Bowling Proprietors’ Association of America (BPAA).
+The 2017 schedule featured 12 tour stops around the country with the stepladder finals of all 12 shown on national television.

 The PWBA has stringent restrictions governing competition and what equipment can be used that are similar to those of the PBA.
 Membership is open to USBC members in good standing with a 180 average or better.